wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/robot-builder.png

-.. todo:: add link on merge

 RobotBuilder is a tool designed to aid in setup and structuring of a Command Based robot project for C++ or Java.
 RobotBuilder allows you to enter in the various components of your robot subsystems and operator interface and define what your commands are in a graphical tree structure.
 RobotBuilder will then verify that you have no port allocation conflicts and can generate a wiring table indicating what is connected to each port as well as C++ or Java code.
 The code created generates the appropriate files, constructs the appropriate objects and adds LiveWindow code for each sensor and actuator, but does not write any of the actual Subsystem or Command methods.
 The user must write the appropriate code for these methods for the robot to function.
-More information about RobotBuilder can be found here.
+More information about RobotBuilder can be found :ref:`here <docs/software/wpilib-tools/robotbuilder/index:RobotBuilder>`.
 More information about the Command Based programming architecture can be found :ref:`here <docs/software/commandbased/index:Command-Based Programming>`.

 OutlineViewer
 -------------